datalakehouse/docs/docs/products/postgresql/howto/monitor-with-pgwatch2.rst

         -e PW2_ADHOC_CONN_STR='postgres://pgwatch2:password@HOST:PORT/defaultdb?sslmode=require' \
         -e PW2_ADHOC_CONFIG='rds' --name pw2 cybertec/pgwatch2-postgres

-This runs pgwatch2 with the container image provided by CYBERTEC. ``PW2_ADHOC_CONN_STR`` is set to the connection string of the PostgreSQL instance to be monitored, copied from the `DLH web console`_ replacing the username/password have been replaced by the ones specifically created for pgwatch2.
+This runs pgwatch2 with the container image provided by CYBERTEC. ``PW2_ADHOC_CONN_STR`` is set to the connection string of the PostgreSQL instance to be monitored, copied from the `datalakehouse web console`_ replacing the username/password have been replaced by the ones specifically created for pgwatch2.
 Please consult the `pgwatch2 documentation`_ to decide on the best way to set up pgwatch2 in your environment.

 ..
 Note::
-    pgwatch2 contains several dashboards that rely on extensions not available in DLH for PostgreSQL, so it is to be expected that some dashboards are either empty or display error symbols.
+    pgwatch2 contains several dashboards that rely on extensions not available in datalakehouse for PostgreSQL, so it is to be expected that some dashboards are either empty or display error symbols.

 .. image:: /images/products/postgresql/pgwatch2.png
    :alt: Screenshot of a pgwatch2 Dashboard